zahraemourid/zahraemourid/README.md

 👋 Hi there!
-I'm Zahrae Mourid, a passionate and dedicated student at the Higher School of Technology, where I'm pursuing my studies in technology and engineering.
+I'm Zahrae Mourid, a passionate and dedicated student at the national School of artificial intelligence and digital, where I'm pursuing my studies in technology and engineering.
 My academic journey has equipped me with a diverse set of skills and knowledge, and I'm excited to apply and expand my expertise through various projects and collaborations.

 💻 What I Do: